wengel-hm/mxck_ws/src/mpc/include/README.md

-The `SupportFilesCar` class is designed to provide the necessary components for implementing MPC for a car-like robot.
+The `SupportFilesCar` class is designed to provide the necessary components for implementing MPC for a car.
 It is used to outsource some functions from the original Model Predictive Controller file.
 It handles the following key aspects: